 In World War II, air-raids wiped out most of Dresden, destroying many historic buildings and churches.
 Among them was the Frauenkirche, which collapsed into a 42 feet (13 meters) high pile of rubble amid 650,000 incendiary bombs that rose temperature around the church to 1,830 degrees F (1,000 degrees C).
 The ruins were left untouched for 40 years as a reminder of the destructive powers of war.

-In the 1980s, the ruins became a site of the East German peace movement; thousands gathered here to peacefully protest the regime of the East German Government on the anniversary of the bombing.
+In the 1980s, the ruins became a site of the East German peace movement.
+Thousands gathered here to protest the regime of the East German Government on the anniversary of the bombing.
 By 1989, tens of thousands or protesters had gathered here, and the wall between East and West Germany finally fell.